 The Great Black Walnut has been selected for valuable timber for furniture, a vermifuge, and protein food staple in famine times, It can also be tapped for Black Walnut syrup much like the Sugar Maple.

 The picture we show here are local specimens that we collect from in zone 4, growing in the driest of summers and coldest of winters.

 Beware, black walnut trees are allopathic which means they naturally excrete a chemical in their roots that deter other plants from growing close to them.
 A natural adaptation that ensures its survival from encroaching plant competition.

 Walnut has a single long taproot, for best results, plant your walnuts "in situ" which means plant them where the tree will remain for years to come.
 Plenty of sunlight and space in deep well drained soil.
 Plant nuts in the fall for natural overwintering stratification.
-Nuts are from 2020 harvest.

 Bulk quantities are available.

 The Shagbark hickory tree was once plentiful in our area but now extinct.
 Give this species lots of space to...

 Chinese chestnut trees are a medium sized tree, it may start produces nuts in the 5th year depending on soil...

 MORE FRESH SEEDS COMING IN OCTOBER 2021, LIMITED QUANTITY!
 Asimina Triloba is North America's largest fruit.
 We have gone to...